Aditya00038/AI-Resume-Builder/README.md

 Integration with hiring platforms like LinkedIn & Indeed

-Personalized career recommendations using AI
+Personalized career recommendations using AI.

 📌 How to Run the Project Locally
 ⿡ Clone the Repository